Ross-Byrne/Mastermind/README.md

 Mastermind
 ==========

-Mastermind Board Game programmed in C.
+Mastermind Board Game programmed in C, in Visual Studio 2010.